Linuxfabrik/lfops/roles/wordpress/README.md

 ## Multiple Instances on One Host

 Several WordPress instances can share a host as pseudo hosts in the inventory: one inventory host per instance, all with the same `ansible_host`, each with its own `wordpress__url`, `wordpress__database_name` and `wordpress__database_user`.
+The instances can use different host names (`https://blog.example.com`, `https://shop.example.com`), different paths under one host name (`https://example.com/blog`, `https://example.com/shop`), or both, including an instance at the root of a host name next to instances in its sub-paths.
 The instances share the web server, PHP-FPM and MariaDB, so:

+* Instances under one host name share its vHost.
+Its document root is the installation directory without the path, for example `/var/www/html/example.com` for `/var/www/html/example.com/blog`, so if you set `wordpress__install_dir`, keep that part the same for all of them.
+Settings for this vHost in `apache_httpd__vhosts__*_var` belong into the group as well.
 * Put everything that is not specific to one instance, such as `mariadb_server__admin_user`, `php__*` or `apache_httpd__*` settings, into a group that contains all pseudo hosts of the machine, not into their `host_vars`.
 Pseudo hosts that disagree about a shared configuration file overwrite each other on every run.
 This includes values that are looked up per `inventory_hostname`, such as passwords from Bitwarden, and `mariadb_server__dump_on_calendar`, whose default depends on the `inventory_hostname`.
 * Add the pseudo hosts to `lfops_setup_wordpress` only, and the real host to all other playbooks, such as `setup_basic` or the monitoring.
 * Do not run the pseudo hosts of a machine in parallel, for example with `--forks 1` or one `--limit` after the other.
 Otherwise Ansible configures the same machine several times at once, which leads to package manager lock timeouts, overlapping service restarts and a broken initial MariaDB setup.